I was wondering if this teaching on penal substitution was rejected by the Church.

 What Eric calls the Divine Child Abuse Theory, I have coined as the God the Father, Needs Anger Management Theory.

-The issue is that in the West we look at things from strictly a juridical perspective.
+The issue is that, in the West, we look at things from strictly a juridical perspective.
 The theory that Eric and I are talking about is actually Anselm's Theory of Satisfaction.
 The thinking behind it is typically Western.
-We look at things in terms of right and wrong, guilty and not guilty, where as in the East, they look at things in terms of life and death so it's not unusual that the Eastern Christians, both Catholic and Orthodox, approach atonement differently.
+We look at things in terms of right and wrong, guilty and not guilty, where as in the East, they look at things in terms of life and death so it's not unusual that Eastern Christians, both Catholic and Orthodox, approach atonement differently.

-The Greek Father's again looking at the issue in terms of life and death adopted a model centered around healing, eternal life, and deification.
-That is God became man and, in and through the Incarnation and Christ's Obedience, man can become god by participation in the Divine Nature . . . all being a work of Grace.
+The Greek Father's again, looking at the issue in terms of life and death, adopted a model centered around healing, eternal life, and deification.
+That is, God became man and, in and through the Incarnation and Christ's Obedience, man can become god by participation in the Divine Nature . . . all being a work of Grace.
 The starting point from the East is entirely different than in the West.
 They don't call it Original Sin.
-They call it original death so if you start from a different point, you ask entirely different questions and you wind up with a different explanation.
+They call it Original Death, so if you start from a different point, you ask entirely different questions and you wind up with a different explanation.
 There is nothing wrong with their explanation.
-It is indeed quite complimentary to all the other ones.
+It is indeed quite complementary to all the other ones.

-Later St. Augustine proposed what has become know as the Mouse Trap Theory, whereby God tricked Satan by having him go to far as killing Jesus.
+Later St. Augustine proposed what has become known as the Mouse Trap Theory, whereby God tricked satan by having him go so far as killing Jesus.
 In doing so, Christ liberated the righteous souls in Sheol.
-Again, this was to make the whole ransom theory more palatable but there are many more aspects to this mystery and that's exactly what it is.
+Again, this was to make the whole ransom theory more palatable but there are many more aspects to this mystery . . . and that's exactly what it is, a mystery.
 Each paradigm or human model, (as our colleague Paul alluded to by calling them anthropomorphic), has much truth in it, but is woefully incomplete.

 There is also the Marriage model.
 Paul alludes to it in Ephesians Chapter 5.
 In Ephesians 3 he also gives us a slightly different model about being One in Christ and that plays off his allusions in Romans 9 through 11 about grafted into Israel.
 John takes the Marriage Paradigm further in Revelation.